Impact of the Hindu–German Conspiracy: In India

 The conspiracy, especially in the scenario of the British war effort and the threat from the militant movement in India, was the major factor for the passage of the Defence of India Act 1915.
-Among the strongest proponents of the act was Michael O'Dwyer, then the Lieutenant Governor of Punjab, and this was largely due to the Ghadarite movement.
+Among the strongest proponents of the act was Michael O'Dwyer, the then Lieutenant Governor of Punjab, and this was largely due to the Ghadar movement.

 It is now judged to have been the principal factor guiding British political concessions as well as Whitehall's India policy during and after World War I, including the passage of Montagu–Chelmsford Reforms.
-It has also been suggested by a number of historians that the events, especially in Punjab, in 1919 owed to a large extent to the Ghadarite movement or what was left of it, the presence of Pratap's Kabul mission in Afghanistan its overtures towards Bolshevik Russia, and the Raj's perception of its potential was a key factor, in spurring political progression in India.
+It has also been suggested by a number of historians that the events, especially in Punjab, in 1919 owed to a large extent to the Ghadar movement or what was left of it, the presence of Pratap's Kabul mission in Afghanistan its overtures towards Bolshevik Russia, and the Raj's perception of its potential was a key factor, in spurring political progression in India.
 In 1917, the Montagu–Chelmsford Reforms initiated the first rounds of political reform in the Indian subcontinent.
 At the same time, a Sedition Committee chaired by Sydney Rowlatt, an English judge, was instituted in 1918 which evaluated the Indo-German-Ghadar link and the militant movement in India.
 On the recommendations of the committee, the Rowlatt Act, an extension of the Defence of India Act 1915, was enforced in response to the threat in Punjab and Bengal.

-1919 was also the time that Indian troops were returning from the battlefields of Europe and Mesopotamia to find India far removed from the ideals they fought for, and in the midst of an economic and political stagnation.
+1919 was also the time that Indian troops were returning from the battlefields of Europe and Mesopotamia to find India far removed from the ideals they fought for and in the midst of economic and political stagnation.
 The attempts of mutiny in 1915 and the Lahore conspiracy trials were still in public attention.
 News of young Mohajirs who fought on behalf of the Turkish Caliphate and later fought in the ranks of the Red Army during the Russian Civil War also began reaching India at this time.
-The Russian Revolution had also cast its long shadow into India.
+The Russian Revolution had also cast its long shadow on India.
 It was also at this time that Gandhi, till then relatively unknown in the Indian political scene, began emerging as a mass leader.